How to support employee mental health

 Promote good wellbeing

-Get your senior leadership to set an example of good wellbeing, by sharing how they are looking after their own wellbeing during this challenging time.
+Get your senior leadership to set an example of good wellbeing, by sharing how they are looking after their own wellbeing.
 This will help to encourage other people in your work to take care of their mental health.
 Inspire independent or group wellbeing activities and share well-being and mental health messages.
 This will start the conversation around mental health and encourage people to seek help if they need it.

 Connect your people

-Working from home or coming back to work after furlough can seem isolating, but by connecting your employees together virtually through work-related or informal social meetings can encourage connections and social contact they may have been missing.
+In some cases remote work can cause isolation, but connecting your employees virtually through work-related or informal social meetings can encourage connections and social contact they may have been missing.
 But make sure that taking part should always be optional as you don’t want to overwhelm your employees and cause extra anxiety, everyone is different.

 Some further education and sources around mental health and wellbeing.